claudiobritof/Data-Consolidation-Script-in-Python/README.md

 # Data-Consolidation-Script-in-Python
- This repository contains a Python script for manipulating data from a MySQL remote database table and consolidating it into another MySQL table.
+ &ensp; This repository contains a Python script for manipulating data from a MySQL remote database table and consolidating it into another MySQL table.
 The script utilizes the mysql.connector library for database connectivity and the pandas library for data manipulation.

- *Please take note that specifically this script is provided as a demonstration.
+ &ensp; *Please take note that specifically this script is provided as a demonstration.
 To access the database you may need to have your IP authorized, but for privacy reasons, I will not publish it here the e-mail address to apply and I cannot guarantee that the permission will work anymore.
 I’m keeping this code here almost as a "read-only".

 <b> Prerequisites:</b>
  1. Python 3.x installed